aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

      kpoints.set_kpoints_mesh([kpoints_mesh] * 3)
      kpoints.store()

-While it is possible to import KpointsData directly, it is recommended (and easier) to use the ``DataFactory`` function instead of an explicit import.

 This function loads the appropriate class defined in a string (here ``array.kpoints``).
 Therefore, ``KpointsData`` is not a class instance, but the kpoints class itself!

+While it is also possible to import ``KpointsData`` directly, it is recommended to use the ``DataFactory`` function instead, as this is more future-proof: even if the import path of the class changes in the future, its entry point string (``array.kpoints``) will remain stable.

 Parameters
 ~~~~~~~~~~

 Dictionaries with various parameters are represented in AiiDA by ``Dict`` nodes.
-Get the PK and load the input parameters of a calculation in the graph of Section :ref:`aiidagraph`.
+Get the PK and load the input parameters of a calculation in the graph of :numref:`fig_graph`.
 Then display its content by typing

 .. code:: python